serena-ruan/unitycatalog-ai/integrations/crewai/README.md

 ### From source

-To get started with the latest version, you can directly install this package from source via:
+To get started with the latest version, install from PyPI:

 <!-- TODO: update this to the actual path where the repo's main branch will live -->
 ```sh